Run Slow To Run Fast: Use The 80/20 Method To Run Faster

 #1: Running Slow Improves the Efficiency Of the Aerobic System

-Running slowly keeps your heart rate in the aerobic zone, which means that you are taking in enough oxygen through your respiratory system to meet the oxygen demands of your working muscles.
+Running slowly keeps your heart rate in the aerobic zone, which means you are taking in enough oxygen through your respiratory system to meet the oxygen demands of your working muscles.

-This energy can be generated through several different metabolic pathways, one of which is the Krebs cycle, or aerobic metabolism.
+This energy can be generated through several metabolic pathways, one of which is the Krebs cycle, or aerobic metabolism.

 Both fat and glycogen (stored carbohydrates) can be broken down to create energy through aerobic metabolism.